 Specific target, minimum and maximum values are defined for each target component and are used to calculate the entitlement to payment.
 The targets are defined by March 31 at the latest of the first year of the performance term in a target-setting agreement concluded between the Managing Board and the Supervisory Board.
-The Managing Board and the Supervisory Board.
+The Managing Board and the Supervisory Board should reach an agreement in this regard.
 The Supervisory Board shall only make decisions at its professional discretion if this does not happen.